dbergloev/ANMS/README.md

 The `install` and `uninstall` files are optional shell scripts that are executed during installation and removal of a package.

+There is also an optional `pe-install` file that is executed before files are extracted and before `install`.

+The `post-uninstall` is executed after `uninstall` and after files has been removed.

 ## Example

 Let's make an example package that will apply a custom `.bashrc`.